by Janis / 4 comments - Orginally published:4th September 2017

 The causeway to Mont-Saint-Michel

-The service isn’t too bad, the buses are pretty frequent, although a bit of jostling does go on.
+The service isn’t too bad, and the buses are pretty frequent, although a bit of jostling does happen.
 But anyway, it drops you about 400 yards from the entrance.

 Our Tip